Kelly-ux/UniPay/README.md

 ---

-This README aims to provide a good starting point for developers working on or learning from the UniPay application.
+This README aims to provide a good starting point for developers working on or learning from the DuesPay application.